RayCC51/raycc51.github.io/content/blog/250318-scroll-indicator-js/index.md

 +++
-title = 'Scroll indicator in JS' description = "Using pure js to create scroll indicator" summary = "Using pure js to create scroll indicator" date = 2025-03-18
+title = 'Scroll indicator in JS' summary = "Using pure js to create scroll indicator" date = 2025-03-18
 # lastmod = 2025-03-11